Experts recommend this sunburn relief plan to help cool, soothe, and heal your skin after getting too much sun.

 Cornstarch is another great way to naturally calm a burn because of its cooling and silky texture, and you can easily create a paste by adding water and applying it to irritated skin, Dr. Jaliman notes.
 Sprinkling talcum powder on your sheets can make sleeping more comfortable because it’ll prevent friction on your skin when turning over or moving in your sleep, she adds.

 Here, dermatologists recommend their favorite products for getting rid of sunburn quickly and effectively.
-In combination with their useful tips, above, these 10 super soothing products will help you ditch your pesky sunburn and finally get some immediate relief.
+In combination with their useful tips, above, these 13 soothing products will help you ditch your pesky sunburn and finally get some immediate relief.